-- (1) In all zoning districts, temporary signs with a noncommercial message shall be permitted on any lot for an unrestricted period of time.
-No permit shall be required. - (2) Permitted sign types include yard and window. - (3) Total area of temporary signs with a noncommercial message shall not exceed 64 square feet per lot.
-No individual yard sign shall exceed 24 square feet or four (4) feet in height.
+- (1) In all zoning districts, temporary signs with a noncommercial message shall be permitted on any lot.
+No permit shall be required. - (2) Permitted sign types include yard, window and banner. - (3) Total area of temporary signs with a noncommercial message shall not exceed 64 square feet per lot.
+No individual yard sign shall exceed 24 square feet.

-- (d) Temporary Signs with a Commercial Message in Residential Zoning Districts. - (1) In residential zoning districts, one (1) yard or window sign with a commercial message shall be permitted on any single lot.
-No permit shall be required. - (2) No individual sign shall exceed eight (8) square feet or four (4) feet in height. - (3) In lieu of the regulations in this Section, any nonresidential use located in a residential zoning district shall be permitted the same amount of temporary signage with a commercial message as allowed in (e) below. - (e) Temporary Signs with a Commercial Message in Nonresidential Zoning Districts. - (1) Signs Allowed for an Unrestricted Time.
-No permit shall be required for the following temporary signs: - A. A maximum of 12 square feet of temporary signs with a commercial message shall be permitted for every 100 lineal feet of street frontage per lot. - B. Permitted sign types include yard, banner and sidewalk. - C. No individual sign shall exceed 12 square feet or six (6) feet in height. - (2) Signs with Time Limitations.
-In addition to the temporary signs allowed in (e)(1), the following temporary signs are allowed by permit: - A. A maximum of 36 square feet of temporary signs with a commercial message per building unit shall be permitted for up to 15 consecutive days, four (4) calendar times per year. - B. Permitted sign types include yard, banner and feather. - C. No individual sign shall exceed six (6) feet in height. - (3) Signs for New Uses.
-For zoning permit applications related to the establishment of a new use within an existing building where there is either no sign or an existing permanent sign, a banner sign may be approved for up to 60 consecutive days.
+(d) Temporary Signs with a Commercial Message in Residential Zoning Districts.

+- (1) In residential zoning districts, one (1) yard or window sign with a commercial message shall be permitted on any single lot.
+No permit shall be required. - (2) No individual sign shall exceed eight (8) square feet. - (3) In lieu of the regulations in this Section, any nonresidential use located in a residential zoning district shall be permitted the same amount of temporary signage with a commercial message as allowed in (e) below.

+(e) Temporary Signs with a Commercial Message in Nonresidential Zoning Districts.

+- (1) Signs Allowed without a Permit.
+No permit shall be required for the following temporary signs: - A. A maximum of 12 square feet of temporary signs with a commercial message shall be permitted for every 100 lineal feet of street frontage per lot. - B. Permitted sign types include yard, banner and sidewalk. - C. No individual sign shall exceed 12 square feet. - (2) Signs Allowed with a Permit.
+In addition to the temporary signs allowed in (e)(1), the following temporary signs are allowed by permit: - A. A maximum of 36 square feet of temporary signs with a commercial message per building unit shall be permitted for up to 15 consecutive days, four (4) calendar times per year. - B. Permitted sign types include yard, banner and feather. - (3) Signs for New Uses.
+For zoning permit applications related to the establishment of a new use within an existing building where there is either no sign or an existing permanent sign, a banner sign may be approved for up to 90 consecutive days.
 Such banner sign shall not exceed the allowable building sign area or the sign area of the permanent sign to be covered, as applicable, and shall require a sign permit.

-1286.13 NONCONFORMING SIGNS.
+1286.13 NONCONFORMING SIGNS